ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 ### Tighter constraints
 While our `[Tooltip]` provides some visual context about the constraints on the `_speed` variable, and the mere inclusion of `_maxSpeed` should suggest a limit, these cues may not be **immediately obvious to the level designer**.

-With that said, we might want to might want to enforce **tighter constraints** while simultaneously making valid speed options more apparent to the designer.
+With that said, we might want to enforce **tighter constraints** while simultaneously making valid speed options more apparent to the designer.

 To make valid speed options clearer and enforce tighter constraints, we can convert `_maxSpeed` to a **constant** and apply Unity's `[Range(min, max)]` attribute to `_speed`.